 Last year’s slugfest between Permian and Southlake Carroll drew attention from Permian Basin and Metroplex high school football fans alike.
 A fourth quarter rally by the Panthers came up four points short in the 24-20 Mojo loss at Dragon Stadium.
-Mojo will host the Carroll Dragons at Ratliff Stadium this time.
-The rematch will certainly draw statewide attention on a Black Cat Friday the 13th in September.
+Mojo will host the Carroll Dragons at Ratliff Stadium this time on a Black Cat Friday the 13th in September.

 Carroll will return 11 starters in 2019 – five on offense and six on defense.
 The Dragons were the undefeated District Champions of 5-6A this past season, winning all seven district games.
 The Dragons won their first 13 games before falling to eventual State Champion Duncanville 51-7 in the Region Final.
 Southlake Carroll finished 2018 with a 13-1 record.
-They beat DeSoto 41-20 in the Area Round of the playoffs.
+So far in 2019, the Dragons beat South Grand Prairie (35-20) and Colleyville Heritage (50-9).
+They are currently ranked #8 by Texas Football magazine.

 AT THE HELM: